telerik/winforms-docs/ganttview/formatting/timeline-item-formatting.md

 ---

 # Timeline item formatting

-##

-The RadGanttView __TimelineItemFormatting__ event allows you to format the style and look of the items in the timeline container.
+The __TimelineItemFormatting__ event allows you to format the style and look of the items in the timeline container.
 The following example demonstrates how to make the timeline appear as a checkered flag.

 {{source=..\SamplesCS\GanttView\Formatting\TimelineItemFormatting.cs region=TimelineItemFormatting}}
 {{source=..\SamplesVB\GanttView\Formatting\TimelineItemFormatting.vb region=TimelineItemFormatting}}